-Take, for example, a simple oil change, costing about $120 annually.
-You may believe skipping an oil change is saving you money, but an engine repair can cost you anywhere from $1,000 – $5,000.
+Take, for example, a simple oil change that costs, costing about $120 annually.
+You may believe that skipping an oil change will save is saving you money, but engine repairs can cost you anywhere an engine repair can cost you anywhere from $1,000 – $5,000.

 Car washes can also make an impact.
 Prices range from $200-$1,000.
-If you don’t wash your car often, your paint has a greater chance of getting rusted.
+If you don’t wash your car often, your paint is more likely to rust and has a greater chance of getting rusted.
 Since you’ll be using a budget, budget for your car’s maintenance to save money in the long run.

 Frugal Living Tip #7: Befriend Your Local Library

 Reading is one of the best investments you can make while saving money.

 It shaves off your entertainment costs.
 The more you read, the less time you’ll spend on entertainment.
 Most libraries offer free library cards for a minimal cost.

 You’ll save money on books since you’ll be able to rent most of them from your library.
 Nowadays, you also have the option to rent digital books from the comfort of your home.